hoffmanmidd/5august/README.md

 # 5august
 practice on Aug 5 2024
+This is a line from RStudio